Comparing Medicare, Medicare Advantage, Medigap and Medicaid

 - Durable medical supplies and equipment

-- Preventive care (i.e., screenings, vaccines, wellness visits)
+- Preventive care (such as screenings, vaccinations and wellness visits)

 - Outpatient care